 Introduction: One may first ask: “For What Have You Come?”

-Our members and friends are moved by varying ways to inquire about the lay Cistercian charism.
-A nascent sense of need for a change of heart or way of life, that “something more is out there”, that the work-a-day world needs greater sustenance of spirit.
-Or, merely by browsing and “luck.”
-Whatever, we have gathered in LCG from a spirit calling us toward the monastic life–and deftly offering some ways to achieve in our lives as laypersons the stability and prayerfulness of the Cistercian charism.
+Our friends and guests are moved by varying ways to inquire about the lay Cistercian charism.
+Many people sense of need for a change of heart or way of life, that “something more is out there”.

-For those not able to join with us as members in our local communities we offer the following suggested path whereby you can savor and approach the life of a lay Cistercian.
+For those not able to join with us as members in our local communities we offer the following suggestions.

 “Seven times in the day,” says the Prophet,